 Curamericas Global’s Strategy

 Curamericas Global provide training to mothers and child caretakers on hand washing, water treatment and storage, proper feces disposal, and the treatment of diarrheal disease through educational home visits and the use of Community Health Promoters.
-One hundred Community Health Promoters will serve 10,000 households providing them with basic first aid and hygiene education, and systematically monitoring the health of family members.

 For more information about our work in Kenya, please contact us toll-free at (877)510-4787 or email our office at [email protected].